0xAF/barnard/README.md

 **0xAF**: note begin.
 I've added Voice Start/Stop events, to be passed to the notify.sh script.
-I need these events, so I can start and stop transmitting (PTT button) on my HAN radio.
+I need these events, so I can start and stop transmitting (PTT button) on my HAM radio.
 I'm in no way a GO developer, so it is what it is.
 **0xAF**: note end.